 - Would lose assets in a Chapter 7 case

-Chapter 7 bankruptcy, if the lender agrees, you can choose to keep property that is secured by a lien, such as your home, car etc… The method for keeping this property is known as a “reaffirmation agreement.” (see below).
-In a Chapter 13 bankruptcy, you may be able to keep property by continuing to pay a secured creditor directly, or by paying them the value of the property during the 5 years of your plan.
+A discharge is a permanent release from personal liability on a debt.
+A debtor is no longer required by law to pay a debt that has been discharged.
+If a debt is secured by a creditor with a lien on your home, car or boat, for example, bankruptcy can end the obligation to pay the creditor, but the lien survives and the lender may take the property back.
+In a Chapter 7 bankruptcy, if the lender agrees, you can choose to keep property that is secured by a lien, such as your home or car.
+The method for keeping this property is known as a “reaffirmation agreement.”
+In a Chapter 13 bankruptcy, you may be able to keep property by continuing to pay a secured creditor directly, or by paying them the value of the property during the five years of your plan.

 Yes!
 The automatic stay prevents bill collectors from taking any action to collect debts.
 If any continue to call, give them your case number and tell them not to call any more as you have filed for bankruptcy.
 They will want the court and the case number so that they are able to verify the filing for themselves, so keep that information handy.

-The automatic stay is just what the name suggests!
-Any action that is pending against you at the time you file bankruptcy is automatically stayed (or stopped).
+The automatic stay is just what the name suggests: Any action that is pending against you at the time you file bankruptcy is automatically stayed or stopped.
 For example: If you currently have a foreclosure pending against you, the filing of the bankruptcy will automatically stop that action allowing you time to begin catching up the payments through a Chapter 13 or walking away from the debt through a Chapter 7.
 Creditors may seek “relief from the stay” to continue on with collection or to enforce their lien.

 No, but this question should only be answered after a review of your specific circumstances.
 If most of the debt is in one spouse’s name, it may be better for just that person to file and preserve the other spouse’s credit.
-However, while your spouse does not have to file with you, you will still need to report their income on the bankruptcy paperwork and it is a factor in determining which type of bankruptcy better suits your needs.
+However, while your spouse does not have to file with you, you will still need to report their income on the bankruptcy paperwork, and it is a factor in determining which type of bankruptcy better suits your needs.

 Not usually, but there is always one meeting that you must attend.
-This meeting is known as the Creditors Meeting and it is 100% mandatory.
+This meeting is known as the Creditors Meeting, and it is 100% mandatory.
 This meeting is held in a conference room and is run by the trustee in charge of your case.
 The meeting usually lasts 10–20 minutes, depending upon the complexity of your case.
 Creditors may appear and ask questions, but they cannot harass you.
-In most instances, you will never see the Judge assigned to your bankruptcy case.
+In most instances, you will never see the judge assigned to your bankruptcy case.

 If you have already been sued by a creditor, we must quickly determine the status of the lawsuit because a judgment entitles a creditor to garnish wages, a bank account, or file a lien.
 Filing a bankruptcy stops most lawsuits, including efforts to collect.
 However, it is best to act quickly to avoid garnishment or other collection efforts which may go forward after a judgment is entered.